doodymartin/jjProj/README.md

 To build the application the user will need access to a **Maven repository** that has holds the 3rd party dependencies specified in this README below.

-To build the application go the the directory where the application's pom.xml is located **jjProj-master\atmMachine\** and run the maven build command below.
+To build the application go the the directory where the application's **pom.xml** is located @ jjProj-master\atmMachine\ and run the maven build command below.
 The application's executable jar will be produced in the target directory.

  - **mvn clean install**